kazkojima/colorlight-i5-tips/README.md

 ### Updates (Jan 6 2021)

 * Change the order of ethernet PHYs.
-* Add PHY configuration to BIOS.
+* Add a PHY configuration to BIOS.
 * Add a linux patch and .dts so as to enable the interrupt on the ethernet.

 ## Quick start